aptivator/anagrammer/README.md

 ### Introduction

 Anagram of a word is another word with the same letters in a different order.
-This software provides a command line interface to manage dictionaries and to query them for anagrams.
+This software provides a command-line interface (CLI) to manage dictionaries and to query them for anagrams.

+`anagrammer` was written as a part of a technical assessment.
+The source code is provided as a demo highlighting building and testing of Node.js interactive CLI applications.

 ### Installation